MSDEVMTL/GlobalAzureBootcamp2018/Step5/README.md

 ## Step 1 - Oversee the recommendation

 # Lab 3 -Enable JIT (Just in Time) for remote desktop

+Just in time virtual machine (VM) access can be used to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 ## Step 1 - Manage virtual machine access using just in time

-Open the Security Center dashboard.
+ Open the **Security Center** dashboard.

-In the left pane, select Just in time VM access.
+In the left pane, select **Just in time VM access.**

 ![alt text](media/ASC%20Lab%202_1.png)

-The Just in time VM access blade will open.
+The **Just in time VM access** blade will open.

 ![alt text](media/ASC%20Lab%202_2.png)